spmason/powershell-profile/README.md

 It imports posh-git and posh-svn to give auto-complete etc for working copies & clones of those repos

+It also ensures that ssh-agent is running so you avoid having to type in your password every time you push/pull (ssh should be in your PATH for this to work)

-It also asdded a few useful commands:
+It also adds a few useful commands:
 - gs -> "git status"
-- n -> "notepad"
+- n [path] -> "notepad"
-- sudo -> launch process as Administrator (in new window)
+- sudo [name] -> launch process as Administrator (in new window)
-- hosts -> edit hosts file in notepad
+- hosts -> edit hosts file in notepad (will prompt for admin approval)
-- dev -> jump to "Development" directory where you checkout your projects
+- dev -> jump to "Development" directory where you checkout your projects - tab-completion is provided for the folders under this dir
 - dropbox -> jump to dropbox
-- start-mongo -> Run MongoDb instance (needs to be in your dropbox)
+- start-mongo -> Run MongoDb instance (need to configure this in environment.ps1)

 Installation (Using git/powershell)
 ============